Skip to content

 "Tanning is necessary to produce vitamin D"

-Another often overlooked point: light behind a window does not effectively produce vitamin D, as glass blocks most of the UVB useful for this mechanism.
+Another often overlooked point: light behind a window does not effectively produce vitamin D, because glass blocks most of the UVB useful for this mechanism.
 Therefore, staying near a sunny window does not replace moderate outdoor exposure.

 FAQ - Sun and Vitamin D